daattali/daattali.github.io/_drafts/knitrs-best-hidden-gem-spin.md

 **Bonus #2:** I find it much easier and faster to convert a regular R script to a spin-formatted R script than to a Rmd file.
 To convert a block of code into a code chunk for `spin`, you just have to add `#+` before the chunk.
 To convert a block of code into a code chunk in Rmd, you need to add text in two different places - `{r}` before the chunk and ```` ``` ```` after.

+### People don't know about spin

+The reason I'm writing this is because I believe that `spin` is very useful but is not very well known.

+I was recently at an R workshop taught by [Hadley Wickham](http://had.co.nz/) and chatted with some fellow R enthusiasts about knitr.
+Out of the 10 useRs I asked, none of them were aware of `knitr::spin`.
+I also conducted a similar survey at the labs where I work, and while everyone I asked was an avid user of `knitr`, nobody knew about `spin`.
+I know that my sample size is rather small and I haven't done any proper statistical significance testing, but I'd say the lack of awareness of `spin` is quite significant.

 ### `knit` is still amazing